Angela Robinson (actress): Life and career

+In 2005 she appeared on television in the episode "Contagious" of Law & Order: Special Victims Unit.
+Between 2005 and 2008 Robinson was selected as cast member of Gary Griffin's The Color Purple original production at the Broadway Theatre.
+She continued to be a cast member on the first U.S. National Tour, in which she also served as understudy actress for the role of Shug Avery, played by former Destiny's Child member Michelle Williams.
+During the final part of the tour Robinson played as Shug Avery, acting with Fantasia Barrino, Felicia P. Fields and LaToya London.

-From May 2013 to July 2021, Robinson starred as Veronica Harrington, with albeit a high-end and classy presentation, a no-holds-barred prominent villainess on the Oprah Winfrey Network primetime soap opera, The Haves and the Have Nots.
-The program was produced by Tyler Perry.
+From May 2013 to July 2021, Robinson starred as Veronica Harrington, with albeit a high-end and classy presentation, a no-holds-barred prominent villainess on the Oprah Winfrey Network primetime soap opera, The Haves and the Have Nots, produced by Tyler Perry.
 For her performance on The Haves and the Have Nots, Robinson received a Gracie Award for "Outstanding Female Actor - One to Watch," in 2015.
-For her cold, calculating rendition of Veronica Harrington, Robinson also earned the label of "Ice Queen" on OWN, the tagline for her character used in numerous OWN advertisements to fuel enthusiasm for upcoming episodes during the show's original run.
-The label originated from the show's considerable fanbase.

 In 2021, Robinson starred as Billie Holiday in the North Carolina Theatre production of Lady Day at Emerson's Bar and Grill.
-She set to return to television with the 2023 miniseries Lady in the Lake for Apple TV+.
+In 2024 she acted on Tyler Perry's Netflix film Mea Culpa alongside Kelly Rowland and Trevante Rhodes, and return to television with the miniseries Lady in the Lake for Apple TV+.